Growing passive income

 All numbers are in $CDN at 0.73/USD

 It was another positive month for the financial markets as stocks continue to recover.
 I filed my income tax in June.
-I have to pay about $2.5K in tax adjustment to the Canada Revenue Agency (CRA) this year because I didn’t use all of my RRSP deduction room.
-The good news is I don’t have to pay this tax bill until September. π
+I have to pay about $2,500 in tax adjustment to the government this year because I didn’t use all of my deduction room.

-I’m planning to use all of my saved RRSP deduction for next year’s tax season when I have to offset the huge capital gain I triggered this year from selling the farmland – which unlocked about $250,000 of equity that was just sitting there doing nothing.
+I’m planning to use all of my saved retirement account deduction for next year’s tax season when I have to offset the huge capital gain I triggered this year from selling the farmland – which unlocked about $250,000 of equity.
+I’m so happy I made a triple digit return with my farmland investment.

 Random Useless Fact: